-The annual bonuses awarded to our NEOs in Fiscal 2020 were made on a discretionary basis and were reviewed and approved by the CNG Committee and the Board.
-Three of our NEOs received 70% of their target eligible percentage of base salary, based on the successful strategic and financial performance of the Company, while one of our NEOs received 52.5% of his target eligible percentage of base salary due to a failure to meet certain performance goals.
-An award of 100% of target eligible base salary was granted to our Chief Executive Officer, based on the Company's strong financial performance, the successful completion of three acquisition opportunities and the strong leadership displayed in the face of a challenging operating environment due to the COVID-19 pandemic, among other factors.
+The annual bonuses awarded to our NEOs in Fiscal 2022 were made on a discretionary basis and were reviewed and approved by the CNG Committee and the Board.
+Three of our NEOs received a bonus equal to 70% of their annual base salary, being their target eligible percentage of base salary, based on the successful strategic and financial performance of the Company and individual performance objectives, while one of our NEOs received 60% of his annual base salary, being 10% lower than his target eligible percentage of base salary due to a failure to meet certain performance objectives.

-The named executive officers of the Company earned the following performance-based annual bonuses for Fiscal 2020:
+The named executive officers of the Company earned the following performance-based annual bonuses for Fiscal 2022:

-Name and Principal Position Target Eligible Percentage of Base Salary Annual Incentive Earned Michael Andlauer Chief Executive Officer 100% \$360,000 Peter Bromley Chief Financial Officer and Corporate Secretary 70% \$252,000 Reg Sheen President, Logistics 52.5% \$189,000 Bob Brogan President, Specialty Solutions 70% \$252,000 Stephen Barr President, Transportation 70% \$252,000
+Name and Principal Position Percentage of Base Salary Annual Incentive Earned Michael Andlauer Chief Executive Officer 125% \$484,313 Peter Bromley Chief Financial Officer and Corporate Secretary 70% \$271,215 Dean Berg President, Logistics 60% \$189,000 Bob Brogan President, Specialty Solutions 70% \$271,215 Stephen Barr President, Transportation 70% \$306,215